blcxtranslations/blcx/_translated/chapter-0056.md

 No matter what the outcome was, he had no friendly relations with them, so those three could only shoulder it themselves.
 In addition, because they did not have good spiritual roots and were slow in cultivation, they were also ridiculed by the other disciples.
 But they themselves liked to bully those who had worse aptitudes then them.
 To now kick someone when they were down, Lin Xuan already thought that he was being nice.
 To do a good deed for those three evil persons was just a pipe dream.
 He was not that stupid.

-"Senior apprentice brother Ye, we have finished the wine.
+"Senior Apprentice Brother Ye, we have finished the wine.
 Why don't you rest here while I go hunt for some prey."

 Song Xiong still wanted to curry favour with Ye Tian.
 But just as he finished speaking, his expression suddenly changed.
 His body swayed and crashed to the ground.